dikhan/terraform-provider-openapi/docs/major_version_release_notes/openapi_terraform_provider_v1.0.0.md

 - [Issue 21217](https://github.com/hashicorp/terraform/issues/21217): Objects that contain nested objects
 - [Issue 616](https://github.com/hashicorp/terraform-plugin-sdk/issues/616): Upgrading OpenAPI Terraform provider to Terraform SDK 2.0: TypeMap with Elem*Resource not supported

+### Better support for resource operation timeouts and diagnostics

+As part of the update of the CRUD functions to support better diagnosis via the context as documented in the [Support for Diagnostics](https://www.terraform.io/docs/extend/guides/v2-upgrade-guide.html#support-for-diagnostics) upgrade guide, the OpenAPI Terraform provider now supports timeouts not only for async resource operations but also synchronous.
+The timeouts can be specified in the OpenAPI document per resource operation using the [x-terraform-resource-timeout](https://github.com/dikhan/terraform-provider-openapi/blob/master/docs/how_to.md#xTerraformResourceTimeout) extension.

 ### To be removed

 - Multi-region on resource name level